The Craft Bitters Revival: How Artisanal Bitters Came Back

 Why did cocktail bitters almost disappear?

 Two forces nearly killed them.
-First, Prohibition shut down the American cocktail culture that bitters depended on, and many nineteenth-century brands — sold at the time as patent medicines — vanished when the drinks did.
+First, Prohibition shut down the American cocktail culture that bitters depended on, and many nineteenth-century brands, sold at the time as patent medicines, vanished when the drinks did.
 Second, the mid-century turn toward simple spirit-and-mixer highballs left little use for a dasher bottle.
 By the 1980s the category had contracted to a few survivors, with Angostura the lone name most bars stocked.
 The knowledge of what bitters were for faded along with the classic recipes that once called for them.

 Who started the modern bitters renaissance?

 The turning point came in the 2000s.
 Bartenders reviving pre-Prohibition cocktails found the old recipes demanded bitters no one still made, so a few began making their own.
 Gary Regan's Orange Bitters No. 6, released in 2005, gave the movement an early rallying point.
 The Bitter Truth, founded in Germany in 2006 by two bartenders, was among the first to sell a full artisanal range internationally.
 Fee Brothers, a family firm that had quietly survived since the 1860s, suddenly found its catalog in demand again.
-From there the floodgates opened.

 What makes a bitters producer craft or artisanal?

 It is a matter of scale and intent rather than a legal term.
 Craft producers work in small batches, macerating their own botanicals rather than buying flavor concentrates, and they treat bitters as a creative medium.
-Where the legacy houses offered essentially two styles — aromatic and orange — artisanal makers built ranges around single ideas: mole, celery, grapefruit, rhubarb, black walnut, smoked chili.
+Where the legacy houses offered essentially two styles, aromatic and orange, artisanal makers built ranges around single ideas: mole, celery, grapefruit, rhubarb, black walnut, smoked chili.
 Many are bartender-founded and sell straight to the trade.
 The result is enormous variety, though it also means quality and consistency vary more than they did with the old industrial brands.

 Which craft bitters makers should I know?

 A few names anchor the category.
 Bittermens, out of Brooklyn and New Orleans, popularized the Xocolatl Mole bitters that turn up in modern classics.
 Bittercube in Milwaukee and Scrappy's in Seattle built respected aromatic and single-flavor ranges.
 Dr. Adam Elmegirab in Scotland reconstructs historical formulas from the golden age of the cocktail.
 Miracle Mile, Dashfire, and Hella round out an American scene that now spans coast to coast, while Australia's Applewood presses native botanicals into its bottles.
-Each brings a distinct house style, so the best way in is to taste across a few.

 Are home bartenders making their own bitters again?